Jian-Min Yuan, Ph.D.

 - Ph.D., Chemical Physics, University of Chicago, 1973

 Professor Yuan has taught graduate courses in statistical mechanics, quantum mechanics, and mathematical physics for years, and special topics in biophysics and in atomic and molecular physics.
 He has also taught various undergraduate courses, such as general physics, classical mechanics, and thermodynamics.
-He has conducted research in laser physics, interactions between laser and atoms and molecules, intense laser field effects, nonlinear dynamics, quantum chaos.
+He has conducted research in laser physics, interactions between laser and atoms and molecules, intense laser field effects, nonlinear dynamics, chaos, quantum chaos.
 More recently, he has carried out research in several areas of biophysics, including protein folding/unfolding, macromolecular crowding effects on protein stability and reactions, signaling pathways related to cancer and diabetes, stochastic dynamics, and non-equilibrium thermodynamics.

 He was elected a Fellow of American Physical Society in 1998 and is a member of American Chemical Society, Biophysical Society, and Sigma Xi.
 He was a co-organizer of several international conferences and workshops on chaos and quantum chaos and a co-editor of Quantum Nonintegrability, 'Directions in Chaos', Volume IV (World Scientific, Singapore, 1992) and Quantum Dynamics of Chaotic Systems (Gordon and Breach, 1993).
 He served on the Editorial Advisory Board of International Journal of Physics, Group Theory, and Nonlinear Dynamics.